 Be clear about the problem but aim to tailor your communication style to the person, so you connect with them and drive positive behaviour change.

-For example, if a person is very task-focussed, communicating your expectations in a prescriptive, task-oriented way will yield better results than appealing to emotions.
+For example, if a person is very task-focused, communicating your expectations in a prescriptive, task-oriented way will yield better results than appealing to emotions.

 We’re all human

 Remember, personalities can be complex and people can be irrational, because of egos, emotions, fears, and desires.